garrettmiller/fingerburner/README.txt

 First, install scrapy with pip:
 	sudo pip install scrapy

+Set ulimit -n 1024, and ulimit -u 1024.
+How to set this is dependent on your system, but on Mac OSX 10.9, I put these commands .bash_profile.

 Then in the fingerburner/webcrawler directory, run:
 	scrapy crawl webcrawler -a pattern=url_pattern.txt

 Give it some time, and run Ctrl-C only once

-The crawler will nicely clean up and leave a data.csv file in the working directory.
-That file will contain a list of URLs of distinct domains.
+The crawler will nicely clean up and leave a webcrawler_urls.txt file in the working directory.
+This file will contain a list of URLs of distinct domains.

 =========================================================
 ACKNOWLEDGEMENTS: